A coupled vacuum energy model producing endless alternated phases of accelerated and decelerated expansion

-We thus always have $s>s_{nucl}$ during one or several finite periods of times on $\Pi$ (the precise determination of these periods depends on the forms of the coupling functions).
+We thus always have $s>s_{dom}$ during one or several finite periods of times on $\Pi$ (the precise determination of these periods depends on the forms of the coupling functions).
 But we also know that above the curve (\ref{lim}), the slope $s$ of a trajectory is always smaller than $q_r/q_m=Q_r/Q_m$.
-Consequently, a trajectory reaches the point $(\Omega_{m(nucl)},\Omega_{r(nucl)})$ if the necessary condition
+Consequently, a trajectory reaches the radiation dominated epoch in $(\Omega_{m(dom)},\Omega_{r(dom)})$ if the necessary condition

 is respected during the above mentioned finite periods of time.
 If it is not respected, matter increases too much and, on such a trajectory, the radiation dominated epoch in $(\Omega_{m(dom)},\Omega_{r(dom)})$ cannot be reached after inflation.
 Hence, $s_{dom}$ being large, the condition (\ref{ineq2}) cannot be respected if $q_r\simeq q_m$.
 In contrast, one of the simplest forms of $q_i$ able to fill the condition (\ref{ineq2}) is $q_r=\alpha$ with $\alpha$ a constant and $q_m=\Omega_m$ (since in this paper we consider $q_m\not =0$).